 To get email notifications from JIRA for issue changes, you have to enter details of your mail server.

 That's it!
 Now your JIRA site is accessible from your base URL or a URL as follows:

-Here's a few tips that will helps you to get your team up and running:
+Here are a few tips that will help you to get your team up and running:

 > Add and invite users to get your team on board, or configure user directories for slightly bigger teams.

 > Create your first project to have something to work on.

 > Configure SSL or HTTPS to keep JIRA and your team more secure.

 Important Things that keep in mind while installing JIRA:

 Before installing JIRA, let us know some questions that need to think about:

 1. Check the Supported platforms page for the different JIRA Versions that you want to install.
 This will give you information on supported OS's, databases, and browsers.